lsst-sqre/sqr-075/index.rst

 ..
 This technote came about from a recognition that there are valuable efficiency gains for ourselves and others if we take client development with the same care.

 One of our most significant advances in developing server applications in recent years has been in adopting FastAPI_, the application framework, and Pydantic_, the data modelling and validation library.
-FastAPI uses Pydantic models to describe the schemas for both requests and responses in a REST API.
+FastAPI uses Pydantic models to describe the data schemas for both requests and responses in a REST API.
-Pydantic integrates with Python annotations so that we can be confident that we are using API interface models correctly in a code base (e.g., validate that fields exist, or that the field can be set to null/None) using a static type checker like Mypy.
+Pydantic integrates with Python annotations so that we can be confident that we are using API interface models correctly in a code base (e.g., validate that fields exist, or that the field can be set to null/None) using a static type checker like Mypy_.
 Additionally, Pydantic performs validation of datasets to ensure that it conforms to the schema described by the type annotations and any additional validation functions.
 Finally, FastAPI automatically uses these Pydantic models to generate detailed REST API documentation with the OpenAPI standard.

-When we develop clients, we are of course using the same schemas for the complementary actions of sending requests and parsing responses.
+Clients are, of course, using the same schemas for the complementary actions of sending requests and parsing responses.
 And although it's not strictly necessary, client development benefits greatly from also using Pydantic classes to describe the request and response schemas for the same reasons of static type analysis and automatic data parsing and validation.

 In principle, the client and server *can* use the very same Pydantic classes to describe the request and response bodies in a REST API.
 To date, though, we have failed to establish an effective pattern for sharing these model classes.
-As a concrete example, both Mobu and Noteburst are clients for the JupyterLab Controller.
+As a concrete example, both Mobu_ and Noteburst_ are clients for the `JupyterLab Controller`_.
 In both Mobu and Noteburst we are independently reproducing the Pydantic models of the JupyterLab Controller, either by copying-and-pasting from the JupyterLab Controller application codebase, or by developing new Pydantic models classes based on the JupyterLab Controller schema in principle.

 Although this works, it is not efficient, due to the duplication of code (and more fundamentally, *information*) across multiple repositories.